 Let’s dig into the numbers.

 Are Python jobs high in demand?

 Absolutely.
 Python is the language associated with the highest salaries worldwide with a median salary of $63,000.
 Moreover, The Data Science Jobs Report 2019 points out that general-purpose languages are extensively used in data science jobs.
 The report is based on data from the largest job site in the U.S. – Indeed.com.
 They counted the number of job postings that emphasize on certain software proficiency as a requirement and discovered that Python is firmly at the top with 27,374 jobs, followed by SQL with 25,877.
 For the record, Java and C are way down the list with jobs in the 17,000’s and 13,000’s, respectively.
 What about year-on-year growth?
 Python is, once again, the undisputed champion with 97% growth from 2017 to present (2019).

 In terms of UK prospects, the job market is pretty healthy there, too.

 As reported by ITJobsWatch summary statistics, there have been 16,004 permanent jobs citing Python for the past 6 months with a median annual salary of £61,242.
 And that marks an 11.16% pay rise compared to the same period in 2017.

 But what do employers say themselves?
-According to the Data Science Skills Study 2019, Python is the number 1 programming language in organizations that use advanced analytics for their business and product development.
+According to our data scientist job outlook study, Python is the number 1 programming language in organizations that use advanced analytics for their business and product development.
 The survey’s responses came from middle management, senior management, and executive-level management from 500 companies.